-I am a Registered Celebrant with the Humanist Society Scotland, living in Dumbarton, conveniently placed for Glasgow, Loch Lomond and the West Coast but I’ll go pretty much anywhere if there’s cake.
+I am a humanist celebrant with Humanist Society Scotland, living in Dumbarton, conveniently placed for Glasgow, Loch Lomond and the West Coast but I’ll go pretty much anywhere if there’s cake.

-I am available for weddings, civil partnerships, naming ceremonies and funerals, some of which feature in my blog.
-If you have any questions regarding Humanist ceremonies, please don’t hesitate to contact me.
+I am available for legal humanist weddings and civil partnerships across Scotland, some of which feature in my blog.
+If you have any questions regarding humanist ceremonies, please don’t hesitate to contact me.

-Prior to becoming a Celebrant, I was a Funeral Manager for over ten years.
-Humanist funerals were by far the most personal and engaging ceremonies I encountered and, when the opportunity arose, I was delighted to join the HSS as a Celebrant.
+Prior to becoming a humanist celebrant, I was a Funeral Manager for over ten years.
+Humanist funerals were by far the most personal and engaging ceremonies I encountered and, when the opportunity arose, I was delighted to join the Humanist Society Scotland as a celebrant.

-I have also completed my Naming Ceremony training and have greatly enjoyed the subsequent chaos and mayhem!
+Naming Ceremonies are mayhem!
+I love them!
 Naming, or Welcoming Ceremonies are great fun, a little emotional but very joyous occasions that almost never go to plan.
 I think it’s something to do with small children doing precisely the opposite of what you want them to do……

 Can you tell I love what I do?
 Being a humanist celebrant is fantastic.
 I work with some fascinating people and every day is a different.
 Ten years of handfasting, quaich drinking and weird poems about dinosaurs and grimacing everytime someone suggests a sand ceremony later, I still consider myself a very lucky person to do what I do.